zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 1. The file encoding, user time-zone, preferred protocol stack have been set in the `JAVA_OPTS` in the `standalone.conf.bat` file.
 1. The default amount of memory available has been increased.

-The prescribed script modifications are now complete for the DXP installation on Wildfly.
+The prescribed script modifications are now complete for the DXP installation on WildFly.

 ## Connect to a Database

 The easiest way to handle database configuration is to let DXP manage the data source.
 Use [Basic Configuration](../../../getting-started/using-the-setup-wizard.md) to configure DXP's built-in data source.
 If using the built-in data source, skip this section.

-If using Wildfly to manage the data source, follow these steps:
+If using WildFly to manage the data source, follow these steps:

 1. Add the data source inside the `$WILDFLY_HOME/standalone/configuration/standalone.xml` file's `<datasources>` element: